ramaboo/gridation/README.md

 ## Installation

-From the command line:
-    gem install gridation
+### Rails 3

-Edit your Gemfile:
+For automatic installation edit your Gemfile:
     gem 'gridation'

-Run bundler:
+And run bundler:
     $ bundle install

 Add this to a file included in your load path (e.g. `config/enviroment.rb` or `config/initializers/compass.rb`):